sysrich/tik/README.md

 # tik

-Transactional Installation Kit - A toolkit for deploying Operating System images to UEFI hardware from a USB stick.
+Tailored Installation Kit - A toolkit for deploying Operating System images to UEFI hardware from a USB stick.

 ## General Premise